Geometric energy transport and refrigeration with driven quantum dots

 Using the obtained analytical results, we have identified the symmetries of the pumped energy with respect to the different (time-averaged) system parameters, and we have analyzed in detail all possible pumping schemes and pumping mechanisms.
 In particular, we have found a number of pumping mechanisms unique to either attractive or repulsive interaction, and pumping mechanisms that are not possible for charge pumping, but only for energy pumping.
 The latter emerge whenever only one or even none of the quantum dot energy levels are in resonance with the contact chemical potentials.

-We have furthermore demonstrated the time-dependently driven quantum dot to be operable as a heat engine between biased contacts.
-In particular, the performance as a heat pump or refrigerator in the presence of a small temperature difference ---in terms of limiting driving speed, output power and efficiency--- is decisively affected by the sign of the onsite interaction.
-We have derived a simple analytical expression of the efficiency in the limit of vanishing temperature providing insights on the impact of the driving characteristics and system properties.
+We have furthermore demonstrated the time-dependently driven quantum dot to be operable as a heat pump or refrigerator between biased contacts.
+We have derived a simple, yet insightful analytical expression for the efficiency in the limit of vanishing temperature, linking the driving characteristics to the well-known linear-response Seebeck coefficient, the equilibrium charge fluctuations, and the dot's RC time.
+This reveals in particular how the performance is decisively affected by the sign of the onsite interaction ---in terms of limiting driving speed, output power and efficiency.

 A perspective of high interest for the field of stochastic and quantum (thermo)dynamics would be to extend this study to the statistics of energy pumping~\cite{Ren2010Apr,Riwar2021Jan}.
 This would yield generalized fluctuation relations for this type of interacting, fermionic, cyclic machines.